 Here are what I consider to be the key points of the legislation:

 Colleges would be required to create public web pages which list any violation of relevant rules or laws related to hazing.
 The report must also include "other conduct that threatens a student’s physical safety, including a violation involving the abuse or illegal use of alcohol or drugs."

 Reports must be published every January 1 and July 1 after information collection begins on August 1, 2020 (if it were to pass).
-Reports will not include investigations which do not result in a “formal finding of the violation” or the personal information of any individual student(s).
+Reports will not include investigations that do not result in a "formal finding of the violation" or the personal information of any individual student(s).

 2. Publishing the Report

 Colleges will be expected to "prominently "feature the public webpage on their website.
 They must also provide printed notice to all incoming students of the report.
 Any violations included in the report must remain on the public website for five (5) academic years.

 3. Inter-National Protections